emacs-eask/cli/docs/section-6-contributing.md

 ## 📂 State of the project

-The project's barebones are pretty much done, we are currently looking for contirbutors to give us feedback and improve our TUI/UX for this tool!
+The project's barebones are pretty much done, we are currently looking for contributors to give us feedback and improve our TUI/UX for this tool!

 We are also looking for advice to add more Emacser often use commands and options, so these features are prepared by default!
 Like command `lint`